 A new development in 2022 was the completion of a new R&D&i center in Polinyà, built to centralize the region's activities and enhance efficiency and focus.
 In 2023, we will inaugurate the center's R&D lab with several pools for testing all the products we design.
-This 900 m laboratory will also be outfitted with mechanical testing equipment, environmental chambers and accelerated aging equipment, as well as a 3D printer to quickly prototype designs.
+This 900 m2 laboratory will also be outfitted with mechanical testing equipment. environmental chambers and accelerated aging equipment, as well as a 3D printer to quickly prototype designs.

-North America Carlsbad, USA
+Carlsbad, USA Development of basic

-Development of basic equipment for residential pools, including pumps, filters, heaters, lighting, automation systems and water care.
+equipment for residential pools, including pumps, filters, heaters, lighting, automation systems and water care.